AmadeusITGroup/cloud-cost-allocation/README.md

 # The tag keys for service and instance
 # In case of list, first matching key is used
-Service = service,service2
+Service = service,svc
 Instance = instance

 # The tag keys for the configured dimensions
 # In case of list, first matching key is used
-Component = component,component2
+Component = component,comp
 Environment = environment

 # The consumer tag keys for service, instance and the configured dimensions